 \subsection{Results}

-The ranking performance of different methods in terms of three metrics are summarized in Table \ref{tab:2}.
-We first compare MGL2Rank with the ranking baseline methods.
-The traditional methods exhibit poor performance since they are not learnable.
-For deep learning-based methods, RankNet achieves the best performance.
-Compared with RankNet, MGL2Rank achieves improvements of $8.96\%$ and $5.93\%$ in terms of Micro-F1 and $Diff$, respectively.
-This improvement can be attributed to the learnable embedding module in MGL2Rank, which is lacking in RankNet.
-Notably, MGL2Rank outperforms the baseline methods on the overall ranking distribution, as indicated by $Diff$.
-Then, we compare our embedding module with embedding baseline methods.
-MGL2Rank achieves improvements of $22.20\%$ and $ 8.62\% $ in terms of Micro-F1, respectively, and improvements of $45.81\%$ and $ 2.29\%$ in terms of $Diff$, respectively.
-This indicates that our embedding module can effectively capture valuable information about the structural relationships and attributes associations of the road segments.
+Table \ref{tab:2} presents the ranking performances of the different methods in terms of three metrics.
+First, we compared MGL2Rank with the ranking baseline methods.
+Traditional methods exhibited a poor performance because they are not learnable.
+Among deep learning-based methods, RankNet exhibited the best performance.
+Compared with RankNet, MGL2Rank showed improvements of $8.96\%$ and $5.93\%$ in terms of Micro-F1 and $Diff$, respectively.
+This improvement can be attributed to the learnable embedding module in MGL2Rank, which is absent in RankNet.
+Notably, MGL2Rank outperformed the baseline methods in terms of the overall ranking distribution, as evidenced by $Diff$.
+We then compared our embedding module with baseline embedding methods.
+MGL2Rank showed improvements of $22.20\%$ and $ 8.62\% $ in terms of Micro-F1, and $45.81\%$ and $ 2.29\%$ in terms of $Diff$, respectively.
+This indicates that our embedding module can effectively capture valuable information regarding the structural relationships and attribute associations of road segments.